imathis/octopress/source/docs/blogging/index.markdown

     ---

 Here you can turn comments off and or categories to your post.
 If you are working on a multi-author blog, you can add `author: Your Name` to the metadata for proper attribution on a post.

-### Generate & Preview

-    rake generate   # Generates posts and pages into the public directory rake watch      # Watches source/ and sass/ for changes and regenerates rake preview    # Watches, and mounts a webserver at http://localhost:4000

-Jekyll's built in WEBrick server is handy, but if you're a [POW](http://pow.cx) user, you can set it up to work with Octopress like this.

-    cd ~/.pow
-    ln -s /path/to/octopress
-    cd -

-Now that you're setup with POW, you'll just run `rake watch` and load up `http://octopress.dev` instead.
+If you are working on a draft, you can add `published: false` to prevent it from being posted when you generate your blog.

-### Pages
+## New Pages

 You can add pages anywhere in your blog source directory and they'll be parsed by Jekyll.
 The URL will correspond directly to the filepath, so `about.markdown` will become `site.com/about.html`.
 If you prefer the URL `site.com/about/` you'll want to create the page as `about/index.markdown`.
 Octopress has a rake task for creating new pages easily.